yousefelassal/quote-cron/README.md

 > Faith, as well intentioned as it may be, must be built on facts, not fiction--faith in fiction is a damnable false hope.

 > Opportunity is missed by most people because it is dressed in overalls and looks like work.

+> A wise man will make more opportunities than he finds.